imyller/meta-rslsync/README.md

 BitTorrent&reg; Inc. __delivers for Linux users only a raw binary file without any deployment concept or setup system__.
 It's up to the user to create a reliable startup and shutdown logic and to manage a configuration file.
-Also a dedicated GUI, as provided for Windows and Mac OSX is missing.
+Also a dedicated GUI, as provided for Windows and OS X is missing.

 The scope of this project is to provide latest Bitbake package recipes for server version of BitTorrent Sync.